 In the current theme, go to Actions > Edit code to access the theme files.
 In this view, there should be small circles to the left of the theme file names if modifications have been made.

-Take note of the modified file names—these will likely need to be modified in the new version.
+Take note of the modified file names as these will likely need to be adjusted in the new version.

-There are two routes for updating a theme.
-One is to use the Theme Updater App.
-This app will carry over content and settings from a previous (compatible) version.
-If Preserve customizations is selected, the app will carry over as many modifications as possible to the new version.
+Theme Updater can carry over content and settings from a previous (compatible) version.
+Select Preserve customizations when using the app to migrate as many modifications as possible to the new version.

 Another route is to update manually.
-This is achieved by adding the latest version to your Online store and copy-and-pasting the content from one theme editor (original theme) to another (new theme).
+This is achieved by adding the latest version to your Online Store and copy-and-pasting the custom content from one theme editor (original theme) to another (new theme).

-For more information on these approaches, check out How to update your Shopify theme
+For more information on these approaches, explore how to update your Shopify theme manually.